openimsdk/open-im-server/CONTRIBUTING.md

 1. Fork the repository(Open-IM-Server)

-2. **CLONE** your own repository to master locally.
+2. **CLONE** your own repository to main locally.
 Use `git clone https://github.com/<your-username>/Open-IM-Server.git` to clone repository to your local machine.
 Then you can create new branches to finish the change you wish to make.

 3. **Set Remote** upstream to be `https://github.com/OpenIMSDK/Open-IM-Server.git` using the following two commands: